JAudisho/CSI_2300_TicTacToe_Project/README.md

 ![image](https://user-images.githubusercontent.com/114157922/202033096-64dde002-5d39-4189-9b18-74d693d29490.png)

-The image showcases a section of Java code for a Tic-Tac-Toe console application.
+The image above showcases a section of Java code for a Tic-Tac-Toe console application.
 The code includes elements such as the game board represented by a 2D array, functions for player and computer turns, score tracking, and game outcome declaration.
 The simplicity and clarity of the code make it suitable for educational purposes and recreational gaming in a Java environment.

 Key Features: